November 18, 2024

 – Provides safe ventilation for combustion byproducts

-– Improves energy efficiency of gas fireplace system
+– Improves energy efficiency of the gas fireplace system

 – Enhances indoor air quality and comfort